 Laura Ross-Paul of Portland, Oregon, (Pictured on the right) calls herself a “patient pioneer,” as one of the first women in the world to receive cryoablation as the primary treatment for her multi-focused breast cancer 13 years ago.

 Right now, cryotherapy is an experimental treatment for breast cancer.
-Scientists are studying whether cryotherapy might be a good alternative to breast cancer surgery, as well as the types of breast cancer cryotherapy would treat most effectively.
+Scientists are studying whether cryotherapy might be a good alternative to breast cancer surgery, as well as what types of breast cancer cryotherapy would treat most effectively.
 If you’re interested in being part of a study on cryotherapy for breast cancer, visit the National Cancer Institute’s clinical trials search page and search for a breast cancer treatment trial on cryotherapy or cryosurgery.

 Improve Sleep with Cryotherapy